eligosource/eventsourced/README.md

 Channels
 --------

 A channel is an actor that keeps track of successfully delivered event messages.
 Channels are used by event-sourced actors (processors) to prevent redundant message delivery to destinations during event message replay.
 See also section [External Updates](http://martinfowler.com/eaaDev/EventSourcing.html#ExternalUpdates) in Martin Fowler's [Event Sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) article as well as section [Channel usage](#step-5-channel-usage) in the [First steps](#first-steps) guide for an example.
-Channels need not be used by event-sourced processors if the event message destination was received via a [sender reference](#sender-references).
-Sender references are always the `deadLetters` reference during a replay.

 Currently, the library provides two different channel implementations: [`DefaultChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.DefaultChannel) and [`ReliableChannel`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.ReliableChannel) which are explained in the following two subsections.